Cerro Blanco (volcano): Geology

 Subduction of the Nazca Plate beneath the South America Plate occurs in the Peru-Chile Trench at a rate of 6.7 cm/year.
 It is responsible for the volcanism in the Andes, which is localised in three volcanic zones known as the Northern Volcanic Zone, Central Volcanic Zone and Southern Volcanic Zone.
 Cerro Blanco is part of the Andean Central Volcanic Zone (CVZ), and one of its southernmost volcanoes.
 The CVZ is sparsely inhabited and recent volcanic activity is only poorly recorded; Lascar is the only regularly active volcano there.

 The CVZ extends over the Altiplano-Puna where calc-alkaline volcanism has been ongoing since the Miocene.
 Characteristic for the CVZ are the large fields of ignimbritic volcanism and associated calderas, chiefly in the Altiplano-Puna volcanic complex.
 In the southern part of the CVZ such volcanic systems are usually small and are poorly studied.
 During the Neogene, volcanism commenced in the Maricunga belt and eventually shifted to its present-day location in the Western Cordillera.
+Volcanic activity occurred in bouts, named "flare-ups".
+The subduction of submarine ridges influences volcanism in the overlying crust; Cerro Blanco appears to overlie the subducted portion of the Copiapo Ridge.
 Tectonic processes also took place, such as two phases of east-west compression; the first was in the middle Miocene and the second began 7 million years ago.

 Volcanism in the southern Puna region initiated about 8 million years ago and took place in several stages, which were characterised by the emplacement of lava domes and of ignimbrites such as the 4.0–3.7 million year old Laguna Amarga-Laguna Verde ignimbrites.
 Some of the domes are located close to the border with Chile in the Ojos del Salado and Nevado Tres Cruces area.
 Later there also were mafic eruptions, which generated lava flows in the Carachipampa and Laguna de Purulla area.
 The late mafic eruption products and the Cerro Blanco volcanics are geologically classified as making up the "Purulla Supersynthem".
 From the Miocene to the Pliocene the La Hoyada volcanic complex was active southwest of Cerro Blanco in the form of several stratovolcanoes that produced the Cordillera de San Buenaventura; afterwards came a two-million year long hiatus.
-Cerro Blanco overlies this volcanic complex and outcrops of La Hoyada are found inside and around the calderas; sometimes it is considered part of La Hoyada.
+Cerro Blanco overlies this volcanic complex and outcrops of La Hoyada are found inside and around the calderas; sometimes it is considered part of La Hoyada or of a wider Cordillera de San Buenaventura volcanic system.